hiperim/TranscrevAI/Certification_SSL_ModelsCache/README.md

 # Setup Scripts Directory

-This directory contains scripts for building Docker images, downloading models, and setting up SSL certificates.
+This directory contains scripts for building Docker images, downloading models, and setting up local SSL certificates.

+> **SSL certificates here are only needed if you want to run the app locally with HTTPS (`https://localhost`).** For normal use via `http://localhost:8000`, or when SSL is handled by an external proxy, you can ignore the SSL-related files (`setup_dev_certs.bat`, `SSL_SETUP.md`).

 ---